-This is a low-growing plant from a desert habitat in Mexico.
+This is a low-growing bushy perennial from a desert habitat in Mexico.
 It is about 30cm tall with small silvery leaves and sky blue flowers from late spring until autumn.
-It is very drought tolerant and makes a good edging along sunny paths - it suckers a bit but not to the extent of being a nuisance.
+It is very drought tolerant and makes a good edging along sunny paths - it suckers a bit from its roots, but not to the extent of being a nuisance.
 It is a pretty under-planting for roses or can be grown with other drought-proof plants such as lavender, rosemary, perennial wallflower (Erysimum species), sedum, bearded irises, Artemisia and Verbena.
 It may sulk if it is not grown in a hot, dry position.
+It doesn't like a lot of humidity.
 It is frost tolerant.
 It is best to cut it back quite hard in May.